cetz-package/cetz/src/path-util.typ

   }
 }

+/// Shorte a path on one or both sides
 ///
+/// - path (Path): Path
+/// - distance (number,ratio,array): Distance to shorten the path by
+/// - reverse (boolean): If true, start from the end
+/// - mode ("CURVED", "LINEAR"): Shortening mode for cubic segments
+/// - samples (auto,int): Samples to take for measuring cubic segments
+/// - snap-to (none): TODO
 #let shorten-to(path, distance, reverse: false,
                 mode: "CURVED", samples: auto, snap-to: none) = {
   if type(distance) == array {